 Bone and Joint Health Strategic Clinical Network

-The Bone and Joint Health Strategic Clinical Network (BJHSCN) is Alberta’s primary vehicle for promoting bone and joint disease prevention and improving the way care is planned and delivered to Albertans when disease strikes.
-The BJHSCN is a unit of Alberta Health Services, the provincial health authority responsible for planning and delivering publicly funded health supports and services in Alberta.
+The Bone and Joint Health Strategic Clinical Network (BJH SCN) is Alberta’s primary vehicle for promoting bone and joint disease prevention and improving the way care is planned and delivered to Albertans when disease strikes.
+The BJH SCN is part of Alberta Health Services, the provincial health authority responsible for planning and delivering publicly funded health supports and services in Alberta.

 Alberta Health Services

 Alberta Health Services is the provincial health authority responsible for planning and delivering health supports and services for the more than 4 million adults and children living in Alberta.
 Its mission is to provide a patient-focused, quality health system that is accessible and sustainable for all Albertans.